powersync-ja/vue-supabase-todolist-template/README.md

 5. Verify that the todos are synchronized and shown in the supabase dashboard.

 Congratulations!
 You have successfully built an offline-first ToDo app using Vue, Supabase, and PowerSync.

+## Complete Implementation Available

+An example with everything above implemented is available on the `completed` branch [here](https://github.com/powersync-ja/vue-supabase-todolist-template/tree/completed).